-- 5. UA operations and ground equipment emplacement may occur on Bravo taxiway in the area east of Runway 15/33.
+- 5. UA operations and ground equipment emplacement may occur on Bravo taxiway in the area east of Runway15/33.
 A NOTAM shall be in place when such operations are scheduled to occur or equipment obstructs the taxiway or adjacent surfaces. - 6.
 The grass area located northeast of Runway 15/33 is utilized by helicopters with a maximum of 4 allowed at any one time.
 The grass area may also be used by UA.
 The grass area is approximately 700 feet east-west and 900 feet north-south.
-It is defined by the following coordinates which are marked by tires on the ground:
+Tires located in the grass area provide visual boundaries of the following coordinates:

-OLF Webster Grass Area Boundaries
+WOLF Grass Area Boundaries